rentruewang/bocoel/CONTRIBUTING.md

 The goal here is to make contributing to `bocoel` as painless as possible.

+Feel free to reach out and I'll try to respond as soon as possible!

 ## Development installation

 First, clone and navigate into the project: